 April usually brings the end of winter and the beginning of spring

 Flowers bloom, trees sprout leaves, the weather is warmer, and people get outside more.
-Enjoy the sun while you read a book, watch a baseball game, go on an adventure in Big Bend National Park, or learn about an iconic American company.
+Enjoy the sun while you read a book, watch a baseball game, go on an adventure in Big Bend National Park, or volunteer for Earth Day.
 This month, there’s much to do and explore!

 Great American Novel is a name Americans give to certain well-written stories with unforgettable characters.
 These books are special because they capture certain periods in American culture and history.
 One favorite is “The Great Gatsby” by F. Scott Fitzgerald.
 Set in the 1920s, this is the story of the wealthy and mysterious Jay Gatsby, who spends his life and a great deal of money trying to win back the woman he loves.
 It’s considered one of the greatest books from the 20th century.
 The novel was adapted into a 2013 film with the same name, starring Leonardo DiCaprio as Gatsby.

 Spring Brings Baseball Season

 Baseball has been part of American culture since the mid-1800s.
 The sport is so popular that it commonly is called “America’s pastime.”
 Each year, Americans gather in stadiums or in front of televisions to watch their favorite teams.
 Fans cheer them on all spring and through the summer, hoping their teams make it to the World Series championship in October.
 It’s a long season with 162 games.
 Major League Baseball (MLB) has some extraordinary teams, like the New York Yankees, who have won more championships than any other professional sports team in America.
 Go to a game.
 Experience this great sport for yourself.
 Eat hot dogs and Cracker Jack®, cheer with fans, and raise your baseball glove to catch a fly ball!